Arihina/sms_client/README.md

 ## Dependencies

-This project depends on python interpreter 3.11 or higher To run the tests, be sure to install the dependency from the file [requirements.txt](requirements.txt).
+This project depends on python interpreter 3.11 or higher.
+To run the tests, be sure to install the dependency from the file [requirements.txt](requirements.txt).
 Pytest is used for testing.